Wellington Community services

-Use these pages to find out where your nearest police station is and the name of the Pacific and ethnic liaison officer for this region
+Visit the following links to find out where your nearest police station is and the name of the Pacific and ethnic liaison officer for the region.

-If you are a woman and need information or help from Women's Refuge, use this site to find out who you can call.
+If you are a woman and need information or help from Women's Refuge, use the following link to find out who you can call.

 Shakti offers a crisis call number (0800SHAKTI) and safe houses around the country for migrant and refugee women who are experiencing domestic violence.

 Shakti is a national not-for-profit community organisation specialising in the area of women’s development, domestic/ family violence intervention, prevention and awareness.
 They provide culturally competent support services for women, children and families of Asian, African and Middle Eastern origin.

 Check for important local information about what to do in an emergency from the civil defence site nearest you.

 The New Zealand Government created the Get Ready, Get Thru website with information about what to do in many types emergencies.